By Armando Inquig

-Directed by reigning best director Alejandro G. Iñárritu for last year’s best picture Birdman, The Revenant completely caught me by surprise.
-There is a lot more to the film than what the promotional materials have shown us.
-Not only did it deliver an epic and thought provoking movie promised by the trailer, it captivated me throughout its 156 minute running time with intriguing storytelling, visceral atmosphere, solid performances, thrilling battle scenes and one intense, brutal sequence of tour de force film-making involving a grizzly bear.
+Directed by Alejandro G. Iñárritu, the best director for last year’s best picture ‘Birdman’, ‘The Revenant’ completely caught me by surprise.
+There’s a lot more to the film than what the promotional materials have shown us.
+Not only did it deliver the epic and thought-provoking movie promised by the trailer, but it also captivated me throughout its 156-minute running time with intriguing storytelling, a visceral atmosphere, solid performances, thrilling battle scenes, and one intense, brutal sequence of tour de force filmmaking involving a grizzly bear.

-The Revenant is classic tale of revenge, survival and the power of the human spirit; it is also a stirring tribute to both the beauty and harshness of mother nature.
-Technically, it is an impressive achievement of combined practical effects and cgi, and in-your-face camera work and immersive cinematography from Emmanuel Lumbezski, who worked with Iñárritu on Birdman.
-To film buffs, all of these might recall films of Malick and Gibson (The New World and Apocalypto comes to mind).
+‘The Revenant’ tells a classic tale of revenge, survival, and the power of the human spirit.
+It also serves as a stirring tribute to both the beauty and harshness of Mother Nature.
+Technically, it showcases an impressive blend of practical effects, CGI, dynamic camera work, and immersive cinematography.
+Emmanuel Lubezki, who also collaborated with Iñárritu on ‘Birdman’, is responsible for the latter.
+For film buffs, certain elements might evoke memories of films by Malick and Gibson, such as ‘The New World’ and ‘Apocalypto’.

-The Revenant also stars Tom Hardy, Domhnall Gleeson, Forrest Goodluck, Will Poulter, Lukas Haas.
-Rated R for strong violence, language and brief nudity.
-156 minutes.
+‘The Revenant’ also stars Tom Hardy, Domhnall Gleeson, Forrest Goodluck, Will Poulter, and Lukas Haas.
+It is rated R for strong violence, language, and brief nudity, and has a runtime of 156 minutes.